Skip to Content

 If you create content for your readers first, and not for Google, the updates will become less and less significant over time.
 I have seen many updates come and go and trust me when I say that good content does rise to the top, eventually.

-After you have hired the subject matter experts (or are one), created a decent keyword strategy for the topics and ideas you want to write about, you need to start getting the data!
+After you have recruited the subject matter experts (or are one), created a decent semantic keyword strategy for the topics and ideas you want to write about, you need to start getting the data!
 That’s the fun part.

 Once your site is up and running, one of the most important keys to growing a site is knowing how to let data drive your decisions.
-In our website incubator, we use the data constantly to help us make our ‘next move’ decisions.
-Because, after you’ve done the keyword research, structured the site correctly, created killer content, you have to wait and let the data tell you what to do next.
+We use data constantly to help us make our ‘next move’ decisions.
+Because, after you’ve done your topic and keyword research, structured the site correctly, created killer content, you have to wait and let the data tell you what to do next.

-Data is always good.
-If your content isn’t ranking, that is good data.
-These are signals that can help you either optimize or improve or pivot and change.
-We love to use tools such as MarketMuse to show us where we have content authority and where we have content gaps.
+Data is directional.
+If your content isn’t ranking in search engine results, that is good data to have.
+It can help you optimize, improve, or pivot and change.
+MarketMuse shows us where we have content authority and where we have content gaps.
 This allows us to create more targeted content moving forward and may even reveal some topical authority we didn’t know we had.

 Of course, there is an art to reading and interpreting the data which comes into play.
 Still, if we remember our core principles of ‘user intent’ and intention, data becomes easier to analyze.
-Digital authority is all about sending the signal to your users and to search engines that yes, this is a cluster of topics you know something about.
+Website authority, what used to be called digital authority, is all about sending the signal to your users and to search engines that yes, this is a cluster of topics you know something about.
 Remember, more keywords do not necessarily mean more relevant traffic.

 A Little About Digital Authority

-I like to think about digital authority as much more than a metric you can see in Ahrefs, and more about the entire approach you have with your site, from site organization to content creation.
-Before you write your first blog, you must know precisely for what you want to achieve recognition — that’s how you start to build digital authority.
+I think about domain authority, or what is also called website authority, as more than a metric you can see in Ahrefs, and more about the entire approach you have with your site, from site organization to content creation.
+Before you write your first blog, you need to have your vision and intention clear: what topic are you–and your website–an authority on?
+That’s how you start to build website authority.

 The Importance of Site Structure

-What is the first thing any well-meaning content strategist tells someone about how to rank better in Google?
-If you create great content, your users will find you.
-Well, I wholeheartedly believe in the power and necessity of high-quality content (it is one of our foundational strategies after all).
-Still, I also know that great content is not the full picture when it comes to traffic, growth, and rankings.
+Any well-meaning content strategist will say that if you create great content, your users will find you.
+I wholeheartedly believe in the power and necessity of high-quality content.
+I also know that great content alone is not the full picture when it comes to organic traffic, growth, and domain authority score.

-Great content is foundational, yes, but how you structure that content on your site is the game-changer.
-Again, if we keep the user in mind, every category, page, and article on your website should be logical, easy to navigate, and help the user find more of the information they came to your site to see.
+If we keep the user in mind, every topic, page, and article on your website should be logical, easy to navigate, and help the user find more of the information they came to your site to see.
 That’s really UX design in a nutshell for me.

-There are three main strategies that we implement in every site we create, pillar pages, topic clusters, and interlinking.
+There are three main strategies to implement in every site: pillar pages, topic clusters, and interlinking (internal link building and quality backlinks).
 Together, these three components provide the necessary foundation for great content to thrive.

 Pillar Pages